lazamar/lazamar.github.io/_posts/2020-03-10-fast-parsing-of-string-sets-in-elm.md

 title: Fast parsing of string sets in Elm
 ---

-Imagine you want to write a parser that will match any of a set of strings that you know beforehand.
+Imagine you want to write a parser to match any of a set of strings that you know beforehand.

 In Elm's standard parsing library you would use `Parser.oneOf`.
 Like this: